leonmz/eBay_CodeRepo/Weekly_Progress_Log.md

 # Ebay Team Weekly Progress log
+# week 6
+Previous Week:
+- Met with the company advisor about our new current product direction and narrative.
+- Changed and updated our product description, product loop, architecture diagram and Narrative Complete Product.
+ - Make progress with classification methods for different types of clothes shoppers.

+Next Week:
+- Sprint 2 – Validate the narrative
+- Demo our presentation during the Sprint.
+- Validate the demo
+- Updating the billboard

+Risks/Challenges:
+- We made a lot of changes in the past week and we need to validate them during sprint 2.
+- Developing machine learning algorithm on raw data is feasible, need to find a way to clean data.
+- The landscape is competitive; need to focus on finding a novel solution which is benefitted by eBay's unique consumer data.

 # week 5
 Progress this week:
 - Got more feedback on our initial idea at the Crit meeting